-Revenues from contracts for the design, manufacture and sale of asphalt plants are recognized under the percentageof-completion method.
+Revenues from contracts for the design, manufacture and sale of asphalt plants are recognized under the percentage-of-completion method.
 The percentage-of-completion method of accounting for these contracts recognizes revenue, net of any promotional discounts, and costs in proportion to actual labor costs incurred, as compared with total estimated labor costs expected to be incurred during the entire contract.
 Pre-contract costs are expensed as incurred.
 Changes to total estimated contract costs or losses, if any, are recognized in the period in which they are determined.
 Revenue recognized in excess of amounts billed is classified as current assets under "costs and estimated earnings in excess of billings."
-The Company anticipates that all incurred costs associated with these contracts at September 30, 2015, will be billed and collected within one year.
+The Company anticipates that all incurred costs associated with these contracts at September 30, 2016, will be billed and collected within one year.

-Revenues from all other contracts for the design and manufacture of custom equipment, for service and for parts sales, net of any discounts and return allowances, are recorded when the following four revenue recognition criteria are met: product is delivered or service is performed, persuasive evidence of an arrangement exists, the selling price is fixed or determinable, and collectability is reasonably assured.
+Revenues from all other contracts for the design and manufacture of custom equipment, for service and for parts sales, net of any discounts and return allowances, are recorded when the following four revenue recognition criteria are met: product is delivered/ownership is transferred or service is performed, persuasive evidence of an arrangement exists, the selling price is fixed or determinable, and collectability is reasonably assured.

-The Company's customers may qualify for certain cash rebates generally based on the level of sales attained during a twelve-month period.
-Provisions for these rebates, as well as estimated returns and allowances and other adjustments, are provided for in the same period the related sales are recorded.
-Return allowances, which reduce product revenue, are estimated using historical experience.
+Provisions for estimated returns and allowances and other adjustments, are provided for in the same period the related sales are recorded.
+Returns and allowances, which reduce product revenue, are estimated using historical experience.